AlexR2D2/metabase_duckdb_driver/README.md

 [DuckDB](https://duckdb.org) is an in-process SQL OLAP database management.
 It does not run as a separate process, but completely embedded within a host process.
 So, it **embedds to the Metabase process** like Sqlite.

-DuckDB is designed to support analytical query workloads, also known as Online analytical processing (OLAP).
-It contains a columnar-vectorized query execution engine, where queries are still interpreted, but a large batch of values (a “vector”) are processed in one operation.
-This greatly reduces overhead present in traditional systems such as PostgreSQL, MySQL or SQLite which process each row sequentially.
-Vectorized query execution leads to far better performance in OLAP queries.
-[More...](https://duckdb.org/why_duckdb)

 ## Obtaining the DuckDB Metabase driver

 ### Where to find it